asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/Supplementary_Tables/README.md

-# Brief description of Supplementary Tables
+# Brief Description of Supplementary Tables

 **Supplementary Table S1:** Quality assessment and exclusion strategy for the 1112 subjects originally in the ABIDEI project.
 First, the subjects with missing anatomical or functional files were excluded.
 Second, all subjects from the